hillhacks/website/pages/register.md

 **Registration is free and helps us plan the event.**

-Click the button below to register in OSEM and let us know that you are coming.
+Click the button below to register, and let us know that you are coming.

 {% include btn-register.html %}

-When you have registered, you will be able to submit proposals for presentations and workshops sessions.

 ### Event costs